How to Add and Subtract Integers? (+FREE Worksheet!)

 Subtraction of integers:

-In subtraction of integers, we have to convert the subtraction mode to the addition mode, but how?
+In the subtraction of integers, we have to convert the subtraction mode to the addition mode, but how?

 How to convert subtraction to addition: